JamesClonk/JamesClonk.github.io/content/posts/kubernetes-ingress-with-oauth2-proxy.md

 ## Ingress annotations

-Now that we have everything up and running it's time to create a "route" for accessing a web app.
+Now that we have cert-manager and oauth2-proxy up and running it's time to create a "route" for accessing an actual web app we want to expose and have authentication for.
 Let's pick Grafana for example.
 On my example K8s cluster I already have it running in the `grafana` namespace:

 ```bash